 The corn maze and hayride combination ticket is $15 per person, ages 2 and under are free, and includes the Animal Barnyard, hayrides, admission to the Corn Maize, and three shots at the Tomato Cannon.
 Don’t forget to visit their full market for prepared foods, grocery items, fresh produce, seasonal items, and more!
 They really do have the best mums and salad dressings!

 495 Sumner Brown Rd, Cumberland, RI 02864

 One of the few corn mazes in Northern Rhode Island, Adams Farm is home to both a kid-friendly corn maze and hay maze, as well as a five-acre Mega Corn Maze that is open on weekends only (tickets are available only.)

 In recent years, Adams Farm has expanded its fall offerings to include the largest pumpkin patch in Rhode Island, a farm animal petting area, cornhole games, a tire playground, and even a hay mountain.
 The Farm also offers hayrides and apple cider donuts on the weekend.
 Otherwise, you can find picnic tables and a farmstand with yummy goodies.

 2779 Warwick Avenue Warwick, RI 02889 (401) 738-1036

-Morris Farms also has a corn maze behind their main store.
+Morris Farms also has a corn maze behind its main store.
 Purchase tickets at the store and hop on the hayride or walk down the path to the entrance of the maze.
 Once inside the maze, follow the map to retrieve four unique stamps to be entered into a drawing for their coveted “Big Pumpkin” that is on display in the store.
-Hours for the maze are Mondays-Saturdays 1pm-6pm and Sundays 9am-6pm.
-Price is $8 for ages 10 and up and $4 for kids under 10.
+Hours for the maze are Mondays-Saturdays 9 am -6 pm and Sundays 9 am-4 pm.

 11 Peck Hill Road, Johnston RI 02919 (401) 942-9741